-You are embarking on a journey that we hope will see you finally free of those damned cigarettes – living you with a healthy, happy, smoke-free life.
+You are embarking on a journey we hope will see you finally free of those damned cigarettes – leaving you with a healthy, happy, smoke-free life.

-Smoking Timeline is a website of strategies to help you quit smoking.
+The Smoking Timeline website is full of strategies to help you quit smoking.
 It’s about quitters helping quitters.
 Honest help from people who have been right where you are now.

 What Happens When You Quit Smoking?

 Everyone who quits smoking goes through pretty much the same series of smoking withdrawal symptoms and quitting smoking side-effects.